jasonbayton/11ty/_src/android/android-enterprise-faq/configure-chrome-allowlist-blocklist.md

 More format examples can be found [here](https://support.google.com/chrome/a/answer/9942583), but in a nutshell:

 - `*` targets everything.
-This is useful for preventing access to everything via a blocklist, then explicitly allowlisting certain domains or URLs.
+This is useful for preventing access to everything via a blocklist, then explicitly allowlisting certain domains or URLs
 - `192.0.2.1` targets this specific IP
 - `.domain.com` explicitly blocks the root domain, but not its subdomains
 - `domain.com` blocks everything in that domain